Battle of Jena–Auerstedt: Battle of Auerstedt

+Within the battle, the French squares were rained down with grapeshot, and when Davout and Gudin encouraged the battalions, the only thing heard among the French soldiers was: serrez vos rangs.
+Davout also used the "reverse slope" tactic, hiding his chasseurs à cheval behind a hill and then unleashing at a crucial moment to put to flight Blücher's cavalry, which had already been battered by infantry and artillery.
 Everything failed: three Prussian cavalry regiments were routed and the infantry fell back.
 At this critical point, the Duke needed to take drastic action.
 Shortly before 10 a.m., he ordered a full assault on Hassenhausen.
 By 10 a.m., the Duke of Brunswick was carried from the field mortally wounded along with Schmettau who was also badly wounded.
 With the loss of both commanders, the Prussian command broke down.
 The Prussian army was in danger of collapse.

 Oswald's infantry and the Prince of Orange, the later William I of the Netherlands, arrived about 10:30 a.m., and the King made his only decision of the day: to split Orange's command in two, half to each flank.
 On the French side, Morand's Division arrived and was sent to secure Gudin's left.
 Davout could now see that the Prussians were wavering and so at 11 a.m. he ordered his infantry to counter-attack.
 By noon Schmettau's center was broken and forced back over the Lissbach Stream, Blücher's cavalry was blown, and Wartensleben was trying to reposition his troops.
 The Prussians realized all was now lost and the King ordered a withdrawal.

 Davout's corps had lost 7,052 officers and men killed or wounded, while Prussian casualties were 13,000.